 Since I was old enough to realize that animals had minds of their own, animal behavior has driven my interest in the outdoors.
 However, I believe conserving ecosystem function in our rapidly changing world is the greatest challenge we face today.
 My research interests are thus unified by a common theme: applying lessons from research in animal behavior to better inform conservation practice, irrespective of the particulars of the taxa or ecosystems under study.
 I want to work at the intersection of basic and applied ecology, performing research that aids efforts to conserve imperiled populations and ecosystems while also developing ecological theory and gathering empirical support for it.
-To start my career, I'll be researching intra-specific resource competition and how it drives intra-specific resource partitioning at the University of Wyoming.
+To start my career, I'll be researching the challenges climate change pose to bats in the Goheen lab at the University of Wyoming.

 Click here for my CV.

 Click here to check out the awesome research my better half conducts on the influence of environmental change on evolution in African fish.